Created in a dorm room in 2010, Campus Protein is a provider of supplement to college students.

 Perhaps the most important way Campus Protein uses customer support to increase revenues is by converting feedback into website and product changes.
 For every question that comes in, they try to understand why it wasn’t obvious on the website, and make the appropriate change.
 This leads to fewer tickets of the same type and higher conversions.

 At the end of the day, Campus Protein is just another retailer.
 In an industry like supplements, anyone can replicate their model, or existing brands like GNC can enter the market.
 So why hasn’t that happened yet?

 Like Warren Buffett says, every business needs to have a moat, something that defends them against competition.
 In Campus Protein’s case, it’s their deep customer knowledge and the personal level of support they provide.
 A college student is introduced to Campus Protein via the local rep. They’re nice, helpful, and remember the student’s name each time.
 When the student goes online, they have the same experience.
 Their previous conversations are remembered and even their most complicated questions are answered with care.

 Bet on customer experience as a competitive advantage in a crowded industry and drive sales through support.

 Zendesk Live Chat (Zopim).

-Using Gorgias chat and chat campaigns, while displaying Shopify information alongside chat tickets.
+Using Gorgias live chat and chat campaigns, while displaying Shopify information alongside tickets.